- Sarah Golightley

 SELECT CONFERENCE PRESENTATIONS AND PANELS

-ADDITIONAL RESEARCH PROJECTS
+ADDITIONAL RESEARCH AND TRAINING

 2017- 2019 Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK -- a collaboration of feminist academics from the University of Edinburgh and Ambedkar University Delhi.
 Funded by the UK-India Educational Research Initiative.